twit96/PharaohsPhury_Phaser3/README.md

 </p> -->

 <p align="center">
-  After thousands of years of slumber, your place of rest has been invaded.
-Reclaim your prized possessions, avoid traps and enemy attacks, and run the British Imperialists out of your pyramid, or become their next museum display.
+  A Game Built with Phaser 3.
 </p>

 <p align="center">
-  Built with Phaser 3.
+  After thousands of years of slumber, your place of rest has been invaded.
+Reclaim your prized possessions, avoid traps and enemy attacks, and run the British Imperialists out of your pyramid, or become their next museum display.
 </p>

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->